Günther Niethammer: Life and work

 From the end of 1941 he was appointed as a zoologist with the Wehrmacht Department of Science at the recommendation of Fritz von Wettstein.
 He took part in the Ahnenerbe to support Nazi racial theory research.
 In 1942 he was transferred to unit K led by Sturmbannführer Ernst Schäfer.
 By 1 May 1944 he was promoted to Obersturmführer and from 22 April to 8 May 1945 he served in combat operations with the 269th Infantry Division.
 When the Allied Forces took over the region, he fled in civilian clothes on a bicycle belonging to Richard Heyder (1884-1984).
 In early February 1946 he reported to the British 320th Field Security Section in Bonn and was arrested.
 Niethammer was sentenced to eight years of imprisonment but it was reviewed and reduced to three years.
 He was placed in Mokotów Prison in Warsaw and released in November 1949.

 Niethammer became head of the ornithology department at the Museum Koenig in 1950 and became a professor in 1951 and retired in 1973 to Bonn.
-From 1962 to 1972 he served as editor for the Journal fur Ornithologie.
+From 1962 to 1972 he served as editor for the Journal für Ornithologie.
 He died of a heart failure while hunting on 14 January 1974.
 Niethammer's Nazi record was suppressed during his time in West Germany although known from his publications.

 Arno Surminski based his 2008 novel Die Vogelwelt von Auschwitz upon Niethammer's ornithological studies around Auschwitz.
 Niethammer was married to Ruth née Filtzer and one of their four sons, Jochen became a mammalogist of repute.
 Several subspecies of birds have been named after him including: